The Cardinals raise their hands in solidarity as a union gesture before the season-opening game in St. Louis against the Rams.

 On a more basic level comes the working out and staying in shape.
 Already some players can be challenged when they don't have Lott pushing them.

-“This year is going to present a ton of opportunities for guys who in my mind do things the right way,” running back
+"This year is going to present a ton of opportunities for guys who in my mind do things the right way," running back Jason Wright said.
+"It will take a lot of perseverance and personal dedication to get through an entire offseason working out on your own and being ready in game shape."

 Players who are rehabbing from injury who normally do it at the facility also will have to find alternative means.